bdashore3/kingsite/README.md

 # My Website!

-This is the source for my personal website [kingbri.me](kingbri.me).
+This is the source for my personal website [kingbri.me](https://kingbri.me).

-Please do not reuse this without my permission.
+## License

-This project is licensed under MPL2.
+This is for educational purposes only!
+Please do not reuse this repository without my permission.

 ## What does it use?